wmcooper2/web-resume/README.md

 ### Notes
-* renamed build/ to webresume/
+* renamed build/ to resume/
+* put resume/ into the home dir of PORTFOLIO lightsail instance.